hahnfabian/hahnfabian.github.io/blog/robocasa.md

 ```
 sudo $(which python) robocasa/scripts/collect_human_demonstrations.py --device spacemouse
 ```
 To get started with collecting demos, first choose a task from the list provided by [robocasa](https://robocasa.ai/docs/tasks_scenes_assets/atomic_tasks.html).
 Use the `--environment` flag to indicate which task you want to collect demos for.
-You can also easily add your own tasks (see further down).
+You can also easily add your own tasks.
+Make sure that your custom task is also available in the environment you are training in (e.g. when your training is done on a different server, add the code for the custom task as robomimic needs to have that information to generate observations from your `demo.hdf5`).

 #### Option to disregard demonstrations
 Oftentimes a demonstration might not be optimal.
 I modified `collect_demos.py` so that I can delete a bad demonstration while I'm collecting it.
 A prerequisite is that you install `keyboard`.